g-erson/MatchiServer/readme.md

 ServerIP: http://52.16.78.184/

 This is a RESTful api.
-Requests are made with standard HTTP request methods GET, POST, and DELETE.
+Requests are made with standard HTTP request methods GET, POST, PUT and DELETE.
-Requests will eventually use the PUT method, but these have not been implemented yet.

 You may find it helpful to use resty to make HTTP requests - this can be found at https://github.com/micha/resty